 3. Hire an Attorney

 Having a lawyer by your side early on makes all the difference in your position.
 As specialized injury lawyers of www.thechampionfirm.com put it: “No two cases and no two injuries are the same’’.
-Whether it is the usual practice or because it is required by the workers’ compensation law, most employers have workers’ compensation insurance policies for work accidents.
+Whether it is the usual practice or because it is required by the workers’ compensation law, most employers have workers’ compensation insurance policies classified by workers compensation class codes for work accidents.

 This means that you essentially file your claim against the insurance company, not your employer.
 Unfortunately, it is not uncommon for insurers to try and deny your claims over the smallest of technicalities, and they would rather you didn’t have a lawyer with you.
 That is when your attorney proves most important.
 A dedicated attorney giving your case personal attention would make it much harder for your employer or your insurance company to not give you the compensation you deserve.